City of Starbase Incorporation election: Impact

-The election result will establish the City of Starbase as a Type C municipality, and the city government will be a Mayor–council government, with a mayor and a two-member commission.
+The election result established the City of Starbase as a Type C municipality, and the city government will be a Mayor–council government, with a mayor and a two-member commission.
 The purpose is also to allow streamlined work efficiency, following Musk's announcement that he wished to move the SpaceX headquarters to Texas.
 Environmentalists and some locals oppose the proposal, over concerns that SpaceX will be unable to minimize the impact on the local area.
 The election ballot will also have the election for mayor and two commissioners, who are all running unopposed.